centrica-engineering/nucleus-docs/docs/getting-started/introduction.md

 ## Our purpose 🧩

-To enable teams across British Gas to deliver consistent, accessible experiences that delight our customers.
+Empowering teams to collaboratively build reusable, coherent and accessible experiences that delight customers by using our aligned principles and processes.

 ## What is a design system?